dearfeife/pdsnd_github/README.md

 ### Files used
 Randomly selected data for the first six months of 2017 are provided for all three cities.
 There are six columns in dataset: Start Time, End Time, Trip Duration, Start Station, End Station,User Type.
-For Chicago and New York City also contains Gender and Birth Year info.
+For Chicago and New York City also contains Gender and Birth Year columns.
 ### Credits
 Raw Data:
 https://www.divvybikes.com/system-data